apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 to other callers.
 This is done via the `Syncable` interface.
-It was originally intended that the presence of this interface could be interpreted as a guarantee that the stream supported it's methods, but this has proven impossible.
+It was originally intended that the presence of this interface could be interpreted as a guarantee that the stream supported it's methods, but this has proven impossible to guarantee as the static nature of the interface is incompatible with filesystems whose syncability semantics may vary on a store/path basis.
+As an example, erasure coded files in HDFS have
 A new interface, `StreamCapabilities` has been implemented to allow callers to probe the exact capabilities of a stream, even transitively through a chain of streams.

 * HDFS's primary stream implementation is